bspear8/TCCart/Project2/Design-Team/Docs/TestPlan.md

 #### 1.3.1 Unit Tests

-Unit tests will test have both positive and negative versions of the same test.
+Unit tests will test both positive and negative versions of the same test.
 This will ensure that a test is not inadvertently written which always passes regardless of input.
 Adequate measures, such as using stubs of dependent classes will be used to avoid inadvertent testing of other units or the interfaces between them.

 #### 1.3.2 Integration Tests